Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Procedure}

 Twelve participants (10 males and 2 females, 11 in their 20s and one in her 30s) participated in the experiment.
-First, the experimental objectives, methods, and procedures were explained to them.
+The mean height of the participants was $171.2 \pm 12.7 (cm)$ First, the experimental objectives, methods, and procedures were explained to them.
 Then, the participants completed the consent form and attribute sheet.
 In the attribute sheet, they provided their age, gender, and height.
-Next, the participants wore shoes with mounted trackers and practiced the stepping gesture.
+Next, the participants put on shoes with mounted trackers and practiced the stepping gesture.
 During the explanation of the WIP, the experimenter simply stated how WIP works, including the explanation of step frequency and height modulation.
 Moreover, the participants were requested to step freely to avoid biasing their stepping gestures.
-The participants then wore a VR HMD and practiced the experiment task three times each with GUD-WIP and SHeF-WIP at a speed of 1.5 m/s.
+The participants then put on a VR HMD and practiced the experiment task three times each with GUD-WIP and SHeF-WIP at a speed of 1.5 m/s.
 After the practice, the experiment was conducted according to the following procedure: First, one WIP condition was randomly chosen by the experimenter, and the order was counterbalanced between the participants.
-The participants then conducted the task described in Section 4.1 for all six speed conditions in the first WIP condition.
+The participants then conducted the task described in Section 3.2.3 for all six speed conditions in the first WIP condition.
+The order of the speed conditions was randomized.
 After the six trials, the participants took off the HMD and their shoes and completed the questionnaire online using their smartphones.
 After a short break, the participants repeated the same tasks under the other WIP condition and completed the same questionnaire.
 After all tasks were concluded, the participants provided their preference regarding the WIP method and their reasons for the preference.
 The participants were remunerated with an Amazon gift card of approximately 10 USD for their participation.